Parallel Order-Based Core Maintenance in Dynamic Graphs: Experiments

-\item[-] By using multiple workers, the running time of \texttt{OurI} and \texttt{OurR} may begin to increase when using more than 8 or 16 workers, e.g. \emph{livej}, \emph{patent}, and \emph{dbpedia}.
-This is because of the contention on shared data structures with multiple workers, and more workers may lead to higher contention.
-In addition, for \texttt{JEI} and \texttt{JER}, when the core numbers of vertices in graphs are not well distributed, some workers are wasted, which results in extra overheads. \end{itemize} \ifarxiv The numbers of locked vertices evaluation, the speedup evaluation, the scalability evaluation, and the stability evaluation are in Appendix. \else The numbers of locked vertices evaluation, the speedup evaluation, the scalability evaluation, and the stability evaluation are in the arxiv version. \fi
+\item[--] The running time of all tested algorithms may begin to increase when using more than 8 or 16 workers in certain graphs, e.g., \emph{livej}, \emph{patent}, and \emph{dbpedia}.
+This is because of the contention on the shared data structures with multiple workers, and more workers may lead to higher contention.
+In addition, for \texttt{JEI} and \texttt{JER}, when the core numbers of vertices in graphs are not well distributed, some workers are wasted, which results in extra overheads. \end{itemize}

+In Table~\ref{tb:speedup}, columns 2 to 5 compare the running time speedups between using one worker and 16 workers for all tested algorithms.
+It is clear that \texttt{OurI} and \texttt{OurR} consistently achieve better speedups up to 5x, compared with \texttt{JEI} and \texttt{JER}.
+Columns 6 to 9 compare the running time speedups between our method and the compared method using one worker or 16 workers.
+We can see that compared with \texttt{JEI}, \texttt{OurI} achieves up to a 50x speedup even using one worker, and achieves up to a 289x speedup when using 16 workers.
+We observe that compared with \texttt{JER}, \texttt{OurR} does not always achieve speedups when using a single worker, but achieves up to 10x speedups when using 16 workers.
+Especially, over \emph{wiki-edits-sh}, \texttt{OurI} and \texttt{OurR} run slower than \texttt{JEI} and \texttt{JER} when using 1 worker and 16 workers, respectively.
+The reason is that the special properties of graphs may affect the performance of our algorithms.